hepplerj/jasonheppler.org/content/about.md

 ## Colophon

 This website is built with Hugo.
 This site is ad-free and doesn't use trackers.
 If you'd like to support my writing, I'd love it if you could [buy me a coffee](https://ko-fi.com/jasonheppler).

-I live in Omaha, Nebraska, with my wife, two kids, and our two dogs, but we dream of settling down in Colorado.